-titles, placements and bragging rights.
-Three major players that sanction
+placements and bragging rights.
+Three major players that sanction agility trials are

-Association.
-Purebred and mixed breed dogs are welcome in both NADAC and
+Both purebred and mixed breed dogs are welcome to compete in all of these organizations.

 Agility is a timed event where you and your dog travel